-- E.2.c-Implement a strategy for field screening the MS4 within its jurisdiction to detect NSWDs and connections to the MS4.
-Section 3.3 and Appendix D-2 has been prepared to address this requirement. - E.2.d-Develop a timeline and prioritization for responding to reports or observations of NSWDs or illicit discharges, using the criteria detailed in Municipal Permit Provision E.2.d.(1).
+E.2.c-Implement a strategy for field screening the MS4 within its jurisdiction to detect non-storm water discharges and connections to the MS4.
+Section 3.6 and Appendix D-2 has been prepared to address this requirement.

+E.2.d-Develop a timeline and prioritization for responding to reports or observations of non-storm water or illicit discharges, using the criteria detailed in Municipal Permit Provision E.2.d.(1).
 These criteria include whether or not pollutants are (1) classified as highest or focused priority pollutants in the WQIP; (2) listed on the 303(d) list for the receiving water; (3) used within the Authority's jurisdiction; (4) causing an exceedance to a Numeric Action Level (NAL), or (5) posing a threat to human health or the environment.
 The Authority must implement investigation procedures to determine the validity of each report, prioritize responses, respond and investigate, attempt to identify the source of the discharge, assess and reclassify discharges if necessary, and maintain records of the report and actions taken.
 The Authority is also required to implement procedures to eliminate illicit discharges and connections to its MS4 by enforcing its legal authority and implementing the Enforcement Response Plan (ERP) required under Municipal Permit Provision E.6.
-A summary of the NSWDs and illicit discharges, investigations, and actions to eliminate the discharges must be included in the WQIP.
-Sections 3.2 and 3.4 have been prepared to address this requirement.
+A summary of the non-storm water and illicit discharges, investigations, and actions to eliminate the discharges must be included in the WQIP.
+Sections 3.6 and 3.7 have been prepared to address this requirement.